dice-group/MST5/models.md

 ## BERT

 - Bidirectional Encoder Representations from Transformers
-- encoder based
+- Transformer encoder: bidirectional transformer
+- Bidirectioal: each word can see itself indirectly based on left and right context
 - training:
   - mask words
   - next sentence prediction

 ### mBert

-- encoder only (?)
+- encoder only
 - 104 languages
 - Zero shot